 - the period to which the Parental Leave Pay relates

-- the date the Parental Leave Pay was or will be paid
+- the date you paid or will pay the Parental Leave Pay

 - the gross amount of Parental Leave Pay

-- the total PAYG amount deducted for all taxable entitlements paid in the pay period, and
+- the total PAYG amount deducted for all taxable entitlements paid in the pay period

 - the total net amount of payment.

 You must include Parental Leave Pay in the total amount on your employee’s annual or part year payment summary.
-It doesn’t need to be separately identified from other amounts.
+You don't need to separately identify it from other amounts.

 Get the Employer Toolkit